-Scholarships from private sources outside of Grove City College provide an additional source of financial assistance for students.
-Students should check with their guidance office, parents’ place of employment, church, and local service organizations for outside scholarship opportunities.
-The College Board web-site, www.collegeboard.org, provides a scholarship search tool.
-Other websites that offer scholarship search engines are www.educationplanner.org, http://www.cappex.com/scholarships, http://www.fastweb.com and www.scholarships.com.
+Scholarships from private sources provide an additional source of financial assistance to our students.
+Check with your high school guidance office, parents’ employer, church, and local service organizations for scholarship opportunities.
+Scholarship search tools are available on sites such as:

-Read the Grove City College Outside Scholarship and Loan Policy for the student requirements and guidelines on how outside scholarships will be administered by the College.
+Read the Grove City College Outside Scholarship and Loan Policy for student requirements and guidelines on how outside scholarships are administered by the College.

 Lola G. Duff and William H. Duff, II Scholarship Fund